-Despite the narrowness, sandy areas, and crowding by plants/cactus, the North side of the trail that runs along the bottom of the hills is one of my favorite parts of Horseshoe Loop and the park in general.
-It is usually very quiet, unless the park is insanely busy, and there are a TON of flowers in the Spring, so it is particularly beautiful and the sage makes it smell amazing.
+Despite the narrowness, sandy areas, and crowding by plants/cactus, the north side of the trail that runs along the bottom of the hills is one of my favorite parts of Horseshoe Loop and the park in general.
+It is usually very quiet, unless the park is insanely busy, and there are a TON of flowers in the Spring, so it is particularly beautiful and the yerba santa plants and sage makes it smell amazing.

 The top of the hills on the North side of the park is not only one of my favorite places to lope my horse if she’s feeling energetic (because it forms a convenient figure 8 shape and hikers/bikers are easily spotted) but is my favorite place to take pictures of horses.
 The noise and sights of Peacock Equestrian Center below really helps keep horses distracted and still (with ears forward) and if you are confident enough, you can step away from them to take some horse only portraits (see pictures below).
 The top of the hill on Horseshoe Loop also has a covered picnic area with a tie rail for riders and horses to rest comfortably.
 I rode out there a few years ago for a solar eclipse, it was pretty cool.

 Overall, Horseshoe Loop is a great way to get acquainted with Irvine Regional Park, as it exposes you to a little bit of everything and is very hard to get lost on.